leomil72/leOS2/README.txt

 Written by Leonardo Miliani <www.leonardomiliani.com>

-More infos can be found in the PDF user's guide.
+More infos can be found in the attached user's guide (PDF).

 ***********************
 Version history

+v.
+2.1.1:  now a task can start as soon as it has been added to the scheduler
 v.
 2.1.0:  stable release - fixed a bug on the managemenet of the freezing tasks
 v.
 2.0.91: code cleaning
 v.
 2.0.90: a timeout can be specified for MCU reset during initialization